 What is the difference between lavender and culinary lavender?

-The leaves, flowers and stems of lavender are all used for cooking.
+The leaves, flowers and stems are all used for cooking.
 Sturdy dried stems make handy skewers for kabobs.
 Just soak the stems for about an hour before loading them up and using them on the grill.
-Finely chop the leaves and sprinkle them on savory foods for a unique flavor twist.

 Cooking Ideas

-- Cocktails, such as this Lavender Fields Forever Recipe
+- Cocktails, such as this this recipe

 - Vinegar – see How to Infuse Herbs in Oil, Water, Vinegar, Alcohol or Honey